 - Schedule a night away, on your own.
 No need to feel guilty, this has to do with your mental health.
 Still feel guilty?
 Then read this post.

 Remember, don’t feel bad about asking for help from family or friends.
-Perhaps a friend can look after your kids while you have a couple of hours alone time and then you can return the favour for them.
+Perhaps a friend can look after your kids while you have a couple of hours alone time and then you can return the favour to them.
 Pick a date in advance and lock it in with all the people involved, preplanning means you’ll have no excuses not to do it.

 Latest posts by Eva Lewis (The Multitasking Woman) (see all)